 Using the AHEM producer handbooks, association staff plans and other resources as a guide, participants will explore proactive farm management strategies that can be used during an outbreak emergency.
 Participants will also have the opportunity to raise pressing questions with knowledgeable government and industry professionals.

 For more information or to book a webinar please contact AHEM

-During an emergency, all levels of government follow a formal Incident Command System (ICS) approach.
-The ICS structure is used for agriculture emergencies including floods, fires or significant disease outbreaks.
+During an emergency, all levels of government follow a formal Incident Command System (ICS) or Incident Management System (IMS) approach.
+The ICS/IMS structure is used for agriculture emergencies including floods, fires, or significant disease outbreaks.

-AHEM has partnered with industry representatives, government and certified ICS instructors to adapt the basic content of the ICS-100 training for agriculture by adding industry specific examples and scenarios.
+Traditionally, ICS/IMS training targets fire, police, and health first responders.
+One of the challenges is that the framework and examples used are not geared towards the agriculture stakeholders who will work alongside first responders during an adverse event.
+For this reason, AHEM has partnered with industry representatives, government, and certified ICS instructors to adapt the basic content of the ICS-100 training for agriculture by adding industry specific examples and scenarios.